 The IoT refers to the interconnectivity of everyday devices through the internet, which allows them to communicate with each other independently.
 IoT technology has also caused a lot of excitement for how it can be implemented in the creation of so-called Smart Cities, where data shared between devices all throughout the city can be used to greatly improve efficiency in everything from transportation to power.

 In the near future, Tavares said he predicts "5G capabilities being available in all kinds of devices" that go "much beyond simply phones or the traditional devices."

 Tavares added that he especially sees the tech being useful in the health care industry, as a way to improve efficiency, and as well as in education.

 "If you use 5G as the underlying connectivity layer for virtual reality and augmented reality education," Tavares said, "you can push training calls to anywhere in the world and the students or employees that are being trained are going to be able to use VR and AR devices to have an experience that are similar to if they were inside the classroom."

 "A lot of new knowledge is going to be created and we are going to have to train people a lot faster," he added.

 Is this going to be a lot more expensive?

-Tavares says he doesn't predict your prices going up that much, saying, "all these things are regulated by the market."
+Tavares does not predict prices going up that much, saying, "All these things are regulated by the market."

 "If you look into the initial packages that the service providers have been offering with 5G, I wouldn't say they are much more expensive than what we’ve seen for 4G, and a lot of them provide a lot more services," he said.
 "It is in general regulated by the competition, so I wouldn't expect services to be that much more expensive."